Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 And the boat sank.

-You don't know what you're doing.
+Yeah, he was down there, you don't know what you're doing.

-You're going to kill us all.
+You're going to kill us all!

 And Dave did.

-Dave did kill them all.
+Dave did kill him all.

 Should have married him.